Big projects to tiny details, planner Jeff Hawkins leaves long legacy in Northwest Arkansas

 One of his duties in Arkansas was water quality planning.
 Normally a quiet task, Hawkins made a splash when he wrote to then-Gov. Bill Clinton criticizing the governor's administration for ignoring a dioxin pollution problem in Bayou Meto, which was showing up in catfish sold in markets in the region.

 "I had a friend call me when the story came out about how I am going to retire next year," Hawkins said.
-"He said he was surprised I was able to keep a job in the public sector after that letter came out," which was in 1979 or 1980.
+"He said he was surprised I was able to keep a job in the public sector after that letter came out."

 Hawkins took a job as director of the Jonesboro Planning, Inspection and Code Enforcement Department in 1999.
 While there, the then-director of the Arkansas Municipal League, Don Zimmerman, approached him about a job to address planning issues statewide.
 The municipal league is a lobby representing most of the cities and towns in Arkansas.
 The Northwest Arkansas commission sought him out at the same time to take his current job, Hawkins said.